vuejs/vuepress/packages/docs/docs/plugin/README.md

 ```

 ::: tip
-A VuePress plugin module should leverage `CommonJS Module` because VuePress plugins runs on the Node side.
+A VuePress plugin module should be a `CommonJS Module` because VuePress plugins runs on the Node side.
 :::

 ## Using a plugin